 We’ve opted to go with a mail forwarding service — St. Brendan’s Isle (we also used a mail forwarding service 2002 to 2009 when we previously cruised full time).
 With them (as with most), they charge a monthly fee plus the cost of shipments and any special services.
 You deposit money on account with them via credit card and then whenever it gets low, they add more via the credit card.

 While this costs more than having a friend or family member handle our mail, we prefer it for the long term.
 SBI has been in business over 25 years and has a great reputation.
-We will be establishing residency in Florida and changing our car registration and driver’s licenses to there — we’re told that they know all the forms and information we’ll need to do this with a “funny” address.
+We’ve now used their service for over six years and had excellent service.
+They also gave us detailed information on how to make our SBI address our legal address.